KDE/documentation-develop-kde-org/content/docs/use/kirigami/components-card.md

 ## CardsGridView

-Use a [`Kirigami.CardsGridView`](docs:kirigami2;org::kde::kirigami::CardsGridView) to display cards in a grid.
+Use a [Kirigami.CardsGridView](docs:kirigami2;CardsGridView) to display cards in a grid.

-Its behavior is the same as a `Kirigami.CardsLayout`, and it allows cards to be put in one or two columns depending on the available width.
+Its behavior is the same as a [CardsLayout](docs:kirigami2;CardsLayout), and it allows cards to be put in one or two columns depending on the available width.

-CardsGridView has the limitation that every card must have the same exact height, so `cellHeight` must be manually set to a value for which the content must fit for every child card.
+[CardsGridView](docs:kirigami2;CardsGridView) has the limitation that every card must have the same exact height, so [cellHeight](https://doc.qt.io/qt-6/qml-qtquick-gridview.html#cellHeight-prop) must be manually set to a value for which the content must fit for every child card.

-If possible use `Kirigami.CardsGridView` only when you need to instantiate many cards.
-If you are only going to instantiate a few cards, opt for a `Kirigami.CardsLayout` with a `Repeater` instead.
+If possible use [CardsGridView](docs:kirigami2;CardsGridView) only when you need to instantiate many cards.
+If you are only going to instantiate a few cards, opt for a [CardsLayout](docs:kirigami2;CardsLayout) with a [Repeater](docs:qtquick;QtQuick.Repeater) instead.

 {{< sections >}}